atharvakokane/atharvakokane.github.io/projects.md

 <br />**24th october:** i pilot tested the questions with a subject just in case we need to make adjustments. special thanks to my school's librarian <a href = "https://www.linkedin.com/in/richard-stanley-52366497/?originalSubdomain=ae" target = _blank>mr. richard stanley</a> for being the test subject.

-<br />**30th october** finally go to building the forms link from the ground up. got all the questions now just need to make a few adjustments and then test for bias. note that i need to pilot test the survey with a testsize of atleast 10 before it is disseminated.
+<br />**30th october:** finally go to building the forms link from the ground up. got all the questions now just need to make a few adjustments and then test for bias. note that i need to pilot test the survey with a testsize of atleast 10 before it is disseminated.

+<br />**12th december:** got the survey almost done. we got feedback from <a href = "https://arjunyadav.net/" target = _blank>arjun yadav</a> and we are working on the second draft. after it's completion we will be pilot testing the survey on a focus group. if you would like to take part in the study please do reach out to me in the contact tab. well, until then we will work on the survey.

 <a id="leetcode"></a>